Splitting of the Breast: Cultural references and themes

 Writer Dennis Redmond interpreted Ritsuko's plan to detonate all existing N² bombs to defeat Leliel and recover Eva-01 as the series' last explicit reference to the Cold War; and Leliel's ability to absorb Tokyo-3 skyscrapers as analogous to the deflation of Japan's overpriced real-estate market after the post-1990 collapse of the bubble economy.
 He described the sudden release of the Eva-01 as "the shocking birth of a whole new geopolitical subject"; according to him, Eva-01's rebirth signals the arrival of a genuinely East-Asian subjectivity that is "red in export-platform tooth and silicon claw, its eyes glowing with the demonic industrial energies of the Pacific Rim".
-Furthermore, in the scene where Shinji travels by bus, an advertisement for a store called Bashar is audible, whose name is a reference from a cosmic entity of the same name discussed in books by alleged spiritual medium and writer Darryl Anka.
+Writer Álvaro Arbonés also linked Evangelion to the socioeconomic crisis in Japan during those years, shaken by the Great Hanshin Earthquake and the Tokyo subway sarin attack perpetrated by the Aum Shinrikyō sect shortly before the series' broadcast.
+Furthermore, in the scene where Shinji travels by bus, an advertisement for a store called Bashar is audible, whose name is a reference to a cosmic entity of the same name discussed in books by alleged spiritual medium and writer Darryl Anka.